Harvard-Crimson-Technology-Comp/project1/README.md

 4. Edit _schema.py_ (just the very top portion!) to register your new schema in the global schema.

 5. Verify that you can still start the web server.
-You can load data into the webserver by creating MODELNAME.json containing the appropriate fields and JSON objects (see _users.json_ for an example) and then using the command ```python3 manage.py loaddate MODELNAME.json```.
+You can load data into the webserver by creating MODELNAME.json containing the appropriate fields and JSON objects (see _users.json_ for an example) and then using the command ```python3 manage.py loaddata MODELNAME.json```.
 Once you have data, going to *http://127.0.0.1:8000/graphql* should let you query that data in the GraphQL console.

 6. If you would like to get ahead, you can start building out the logic in _api/views.py_; however that is not required at this time, and we'll explain in more depth next week.